SionBayliss/MHO_analysis/README.md

 fastqc -t 2 $DIR/Reads/Illumina/Raw/illumina_1.fastq.gz $DIR/Reads/Illumina/Raw/illumina_2.fastq.gz
 ```
 #### Note : Convert pass and fail reads to fasta format.
 The following analysis assumes you have downloaded the fasta files from the ENA.
-The raw native MinIOn data is also available and can be converted to fasta format using PoRe, poRetools or conversion tool of your choice.
+The raw native MinION data is also available and can be converted to fasta format using PoRe, poRetools or conversion tool of your choice.

 ## QC, demultiplex and trim reads